Selectively Answering Ambiguous Questions: Ambiguous Questions

-For instance, ``Where is the world cup going to be?'' might typically refer to the host country, but fans might instead tell you some of the cities that games will be played.
-This resolution may be possible without any actual refinement to the question based on previous conversation or the previous queries issued to a search engine.
+For instance, ``Where is the world cup going to be?'' might typically refer to the host country, but fans from the host country that year might instead refer to the cities the games will be played.
 Even binary choice questions like ``Who won more games between the Packers and the Bears?'' may appear unambiguous, but this question has different answers depending on the date it is asked.

+In this sense, we propose that ambiguity is a function of both the interpreter and the query.
+However, measuring whether a model (or indeed, any interlocutor) understood a question is challenging.
+Often in dialogue, interlocutors may assume their counterpart understood if they receive a response similar to what they expected; alternatively, they may ask explicitly if they were understood.

-Thus, there is little fundamental difference between ambiguous and unambiguous queries: language is always underspecified; interlocutors try to give the necessary amount of context, and all questions are somewhat ambiguous taken out of the interlocutors' context.
+This leads us to our disambiguate-then-answer paradigm: if there is no fundamental difference between ambiguous and unambiguous queries when taken out of the original context, then the model should first establish precisely what question it is attempting to answer.